 Interior Site Condition: Subfloor Testing

 The previous quote by Mannington mentioned testing and subfloor preparations.
 Your flooring may require tests which delay the starting date.
-In some cases, we provide third-party verification of a calcium chloride moisture test to document your slab's moisture vapor emission rate.
-The test requires two to three site visits and takes five days plus an additional two days to receive written results.
+In some cases, we provide third-party verification of a calcium chloride moisture test (ASTM F1869) to document your slab's moisture vapor emission rate.
+We also offer the in situ probe test (ASTM F2170) to document your slab's relative humidity.
+These tests require two to three site visits and takes no less than 72 hours plus an additional two days to receive written results.
 We will not enumerate other possible tests.6

 Interior Site Condition: Subfloor Preparation

 The myriad potential of subfloor shortcomings cannot be briefly listed.
 Needless to say, potential corrective measures create a potential unknown delay.
 Floor preparation might include moisture remediation coatings or applying a anti-fracture membrane.
 Mannington, in Spacia Installation Instructions, offers an example:

 "Surface Flatness for all Subfloors: The surface shall be flat to 3/16" (3.9 mm) in 10 ft.
 (3050 mm) and 1/32" (0.8 mm) in 1 ft (305 mm).
 Bring high spots level by sanding, grinding, etc. and fill low spots.
 Smooth surface to prevent any irregularities or roughness from telegraphing through the new flooring."

 Creating sufficient flatness may consume a day or more as we wait for floor patch or self-leveling compound to dry, but such a step is crucial for some installations.7

 "Can't we start now?" asks the customer.
 Not quite.
 More than likely, we will need to acclimate your new flooring to the ambient conditions of your home or building.
 Time is required to create harmony between the moisture content and temperature of your installation space and those of your new flooring.